huangyanxiong01/turbine/README.md

 key concept in Turbine.
 Once you understand `Component`—and how to use it—you understand Turbine.
 A Turbine app is just one big component.

 Here is a high-level overview of what a component is.

 * Components can __contain logic__ expressed through operations on
   behaviors and streams.
 * Components are __encapsulated__ and have completely private state.
-* Components __produce output__ through which they selectively decide
+* Components __contain output__ through which they selectively decide
   what state they share with their parent.
 * Components __write DOM elements__ as children to their parent.
 They can write zero, one or more DOM elements.
 * Components can __declare side-effects__ expressed as `IO`-actions.
 * Components are __composable__—one component can be combined with another component and the result is a third component.

+A `Component` in Turbine is pure and immutable.
+A `Component` can be thought of as a huge description of all of the above mentioned things.
+For instance, a `Component` contains a description about what its DOM look like.
+That part is a bit like virtual DOM.
+But, on top op that the description also explain how the DOM changes over time.
+The description also tells what output the `Component` contains.
+More on that later.

 ### Creating HTML-elements